setholindaman/Heroes_of_Pymoli/README.md

 ![Fantasy](Images/Fantasy.jpg)

 ## Tools Used
-* Pandas Library and Jupyter Notebook.
+* Python, Pandas, and Jupyter Notebook.

 ## Task
 Generate a report that breaks down the Heroes of Pymoli purchasing data into meaningful insights.